 As example, the set of tools that makes the open-source FPGA toolchain is a mix of MIT, GPL, Public Domain and "missing" licenses.

-AVR Basic Compiler - is fully copyrighted by Antti Lukats, but has been released...Read more »
+AVR Basic Compiler - is fully copyrighted by Antti Lukats, but has been released under several different Company names in the past, and possible will be released under some new...Read more »